-New obligations for CPAs report maltreatment of seniors and persons in vulnerable situations
+Maltreatment of seniors and persons in vulnerable situations: CPA responsibilities

 The Act to combat maltreatment of seniors and other persons of full age in vulnerable situations, which came into force on May 30, 2017, contains two provisions that specifically release professionals from their obligation of professional secrecy and authorize them to report situations of maltreatment of seniors and persons in vulnerable situations.